cyChop/beverages-js/README.md

 ```

 The local webserver will be accessible at http://localhost:8080/dev/ (or http://localhost:8080/dev/offline.htm if you wish to develop without an internet connection).
 The corresponding source pages are `dev/index.html` and `dev/offline.html`.

+## Known issues

+Issue #22: This plugin is built upon [Bootstrap v4-alpha](https://v4-alpha.getbootstrap.com).
+The styles imported from it leak outside of the target container and may wreak havoc your own styling.
+To sum up: this plugin is best used on its own or with your own custom stylesheet.